nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User wants to see all modules and executes list modules command.
-2. User .
-3. A list of module is populated.
+1. A list of module is populated.

    Use case ends.

 **Extensions**

-- 2a.
+- 1a.
 The list command is invalid.

-  - 2a1.
+  - 1a1.
 LeTracker shows an error message.

     Use case resumes at step 1.

-**Use case: List module's lectures**
+#### Use case: List module's lectures

 **MSS**

-1. User wants to see all lectures of a module.
-2. User supplies a module and executes list lectures command.
+1. User wants to see all lectures of a module and executes list lectures command with module supplied.
-3. A list of lectures of specified module is populated.
+1. A list of lectures of specified module is populated.

    Use case ends.

 **Extensions**

-- 2a.
+- 1a.
 The module does not exists.

-  - 2a1.
+  - 1a1.
 LeTracker shows an error message.

     Use case resumes at step 1.

-- 2b.
+- 1b.
 The list command is invalid.

-  - 2b1.
+  - 1b1.
 LeTracker shows an error message.

     Use case resumes at step 1.

-**Use case: List lecture's videos**
+#### Use case: List lecture's videos

 **MSS**

-1. User wants to see all videos of a lecture in a module.
-2. User supplies a module and a lecture and executes list videos command.
+1. User wants to see all videos of a lecture in a module and executes list videos command with a module and a lecture supplied.
-3. A list of videos of the specified lecture in the specified module is populated.
+1. A list of videos of the specified lecture in the specified module is populated.

    Use case ends.

 **Extensions**

-- 2a.
+- 1a.
 The module does not exists.

-  - 2a1.
+  - 1a1.
 LeTracker shows an error message.

     Use case resumes at step 1.

-- 2b.
+- 1b.
 The lecture does not exists.

-  - 2b1.
+  - 1b1.
 LeTracker shows an error message.

     Use case resumes at step 1.

-- 2c.
+- 1c.
 The list command is invalid.

-  - 2c1.
+  - 1c1.
 LeTracker shows an error message.

     Use case resumes at step 1.

-**Use case: Find module**
+#### Use case: Find module

 **MSS**

-1. User wants to find modules that starts with a keyword.
-2. User supplies the keyword and executes find modules command.
+1. User wants to find modules that starts with a keyword and executes find modules command with keyword supplied.
-3. A list of modules relevant to the keyword is populated.
+1. A list of modules relevant to the keyword is populated.

    Use case ends.

-- 2a.
+- 1a.
 The keyword is in wrong format.

-  - 2a1.
+  - 1a1.
 LeTracker shows an error message.

     Use case resumes at step 1.

-- 2b.
+- 1b.
 The find command is invalid.

-  - 2b1.
+  - 1b1.
 LeTracker shows an error message.

     Use case resumes at step 1.

-**Use case: Find lecture**
+#### Use case: Find lecture

 **MSS**

-1. User wants to find lectures in a module that starts with a keyword.
-2. User supplies the keyword and a module and executes find lecture command.
+1. User wants to find lectures in a module that starts with a keyword and executes find lecture command with module and keyword supplied.
-3. A list of lectures in the specified module which are relevant to the keyword is populated.
+1. A list of lectures in the specified module which are relevant to the keyword is populated.

    Use case ends.

-- 2a.
+- 1a.
 The keyword is in wrong format.

-  - 2a1.
+  - 1a1.
 LeTracker shows an error message.

     Use case resumes at step 1.

-- 2b.
+- 1b.
 The module does not exists.

-  - 2b1.
+  - 1b1.
 LeTracker shows an error message.

     Use case resumes at step 1.

-- 2c.
+- 1c.
 The find command is invalid.

-  - 2c1.
+  - 1c1.
 LeTracker shows an error message.

     Use case resumes at step 1.

-**Use case: Find video**
+#### Use case: Find video

 **MSS**

-1. User wants to find videos in a lecture belonging in a module that starts with a keyword.
-2. User supplies the keyword and a lecture and a module and executes find video command.
+1. User wants to find videos in a lecture belonging in a module that starts with a keyword and executes find video command with module, lecture and keyword supplied.
-3. A list of videos in the specified lecture in the specified module which are relevant to the keyword is populated.
+1. A list of videos in the specified lecture in the specified module which are relevant to the keyword is populated.

    Use case ends.

-- 2a.
+- 1a.
 The keyword is in wrong format.

-  - 2a1.
+  - 1a1.
 LeTracker shows an error message.

     Use case resumes at step 1.

-- 2b.
+- 1b.
 The module does not exists.

-  - 2b1.
+  - 1b1.
 LeTracker shows an error message.

     Use case resumes at step 1.

-- 2c.
+- 1c.
 The lecture does not exists.

-  - 2c1.
+  - 1c1.
 LeTracker shows an error message.

     Use case resumes at step 1.

-- 2d.
+- 1d.
 The find command is invalid.

-  - 2d1.
+  - 1d1.
 LeTracker shows an error message.

     Use case resumes at step 1.